bezborodow/flask-migratepg/README.md

-# `flask-migratepg`: Database Migrations for Flask and PostgreSQL with Psycopg
+# PostgreSQL Database Migrations for Flask with Psycopg

 ## Synopsis

-This is a simple migrations tool for Flask and [Psycopg 3](https://www.psycopg.org/psycopg3/).
+`flask-migratepg` is a simple migrations tool for Flask and [Psycopg 3](https://www.psycopg.org/psycopg3/).

  1. Install and setup the Flask extension.
  2. Place SQL migrations under the subdirectory `database/migrations/`.